Woman looking at phone

 Although there is no way to stop a thief from stealing your identity, there are steps you can take to make it harder for them to access your information and for you to be more vigilant this season.

 Experian reported 22% of consumers said that the fraud took place when they used a credit card at a retail store, while 21% said it happened while shopping online.1 Keeping this in mind, it is best to brush up on your safe shopping practices for both in-store and online shopping.
-This includes having a watchful eye over your belongings (especially while shopping and traveling), safely and correctly disposing of mail that contains personal information, and looking out for the red flags of cyber scammers, which we outlined in our previous post
+This includes having a watchful eye over your belongings (especially while shopping and traveling), safely and correctly disposing of mail that contains personal information, and looking out for the red flags of cyber scammers, which we outlined in our previous post.

 Another common holiday scheme that consumers get caught in are fraudulent charities.
 These are organizations that cybercriminals create to appear legitimate but are only there to steal your money and/or information.
 Under the appearance of a good cause, these fraudsters prey among people looking to give back this time of year.
 You can learn more about how to look out for fraudulent charities on our blog here.